franchecco/PROJECTS/README.md

-# This is the PROJECTS to do this summer 2022 -->
+# This is the PROJECTS to do this summer 2022<!-- omit in toc -->

 ---